A future proof two-way radio system for Shell Netherlands

 99.999 percent security

-Within its 25-year history, Flash Private Mobile Networks has been working with Shell Netherlands for 24 years.
+Shortly after Flash was founded, almost 30 years ago , Flash Private Mobile Networks has been working with Shell Netherlands.
 Simone van Putten, general manager and co-founder of Flash, has been the company’s personal account all that time.
 “Our mission-critical communications provide 99.999 percent security, which is very important to Shell’s refineries and chemical plants.
 They simply need the guarantee that they can always communicate with, for example, the control rooms, the control room or security,” Van Putten said.

 TETRA system upgrade